 ln states for natural logarithm of a given number.
 Due to the constancy of temperature, initial energy doesn't change, which implies the equality:

 Q = W. One can say that the entire heat absorbed by gas is transformed to work done by it, but on the other hand, this transition is known to be very slow in practice.
+Boyle's law describes thermodynamic processes of this kind.

 In this transition all three parameters change, but simultaneously the gas doesn't exchange heat with the environment.
 The following formula is valid: